Michel Jouvet

 Michel Valentin Marcel Jouvet (16 November 1925 - 3 October 2017) was a French neuroscientist and medical researcher.

 His works, and those of his team, have brought about the discovery of paradoxical sleep (a term he coined) and its individualisation as the third state of functioning of the brain (1959), to the discovery of its phylogenesis, of its ontogenesis and its main mechanisms.
-Jouvet was the researcher who first developed the analeptic drug Modafinil.
+Jouvet was the researcher who first developed the eugeroic drug Modafinil.

 Career

 Jouvet was Professor of Experimental Medicine at the University of Lyon.
 He was Director of the Research Unit INSERM U 52 (Molecular Onirology) and of the Associated Unit UA 1195 of the CNRS (states of vigilance neurobiology).
 He spent one year in the laboratory of Horace Magoun in Long Beach, California in 1955.
 He then undertook research in both experimental neurophysiology at the Faculty of Medicine of Lyon and clinical neurophysiology at the Neurological Hospital of Lyon.

-He described the electroencephalogram signs of cerebral death in 1959, and in 1961 categorized sleep into two different states: telencephalic (slow wave) sleep and rhombencephalic sleep (paradoxical sleep, known as REM sleep in English-language writings on the subject).
+He described the electroencephalogram signs of cerebral death in 1959.
+In 1961 Jouvet categorized sleep into two different states: telencephalic (slow wave) sleep and rhombencephalic sleep (paradoxical sleep, known as REM sleep in English-language writings on the subject).
 He mapped the areas of the brain that are responsible for REM.

 His review "Paradoxical sleep mechanisms" was published in the journal Sleep in 1994.
 In The Paradox of Sleep (MIT Press, 1999) Jouvet proposed the speculative theory that the purpose of dreaming is a kind of iterative neurological programming that works to preserve an individual's psychological heredity, the basis of personality.
 He also wrote a novel, The Castle of Dreams.

 In 1959, Jouvet conducted several experiments on cats regarding muscle atonia (paralysis) during REM sleep.
 Jouvet demonstrated that the generation of REM sleep depends on an intact pontine tegmentum and that REM atonia is due to an inhibition of motor centres in the medulla oblongata.
 Cats with lesions around the locus coeruleus have less restricted muscle movement during REM sleep, and show a variety of complex behaviours including motor patterns suggesting that they are dreaming of attack, defence and exploration.
 Jouvet's research led to the identification of REM sleep behavior disorder.